National Van Lines: History

-Company overview
+Overview

 National Van Lines employs over 140 people in its Broadview headquarters.
 The company serves an average of 20,000 customers per year and its trucks log approximately 8.5 million miles a year performing residential and commercial moves.

 Under CEO Maureen Beal, National Van Lines grew from $45 million in revenue when she took over in 1993 to $105 million in 2013.
 A breast cancer survivor, Beal is a strong advocate for women’s health issues as well as women entrepreneurs.
 She serves on the board of directors of the American Moving & Storage Association, is a Benedictine University trustee and is Chairman of the Board of Directors for Marianjoy Rehabilitation Hospital.
 Maureen Beal retired as National Van Lines Chairman & CEO December 2019.

+Executives

 Tim Helenthal assumed the company's Chairman & CEO position January 2020, after serving seven years as the company’s President & COO.
-Starting with National Van Lines 26 years earlier, he was vice president of agency services for sister company, National Forwarding Co., and manager of that company’s Total Quality Assurance Program.
-When Tim started as a one-man department at National Van Lines, roughly 20 people worked in his division.
+Starting with National Van Lines 26 years earlier, he was vice president of agency services for a sister company, and manager of that company’s Total Quality Assurance Program.
+When Helenthal started as a one-man department at National Van Lines, roughly 20 people worked in his division.
 During his 18 years in that sector, the division grew to nearly 70 employees.
-Throughout his tenure, National Van Lines has set (and broken) sales records; one division even tripled its sales.